NxthingbutV0id/Cirnos-Circuits/README.md

 	- 7 bit ascii value (first 32 are blank)
 	- 3 bit row selector (runs top down, 1 to 7, 0 is always blank)

-- (*New!*) Sideways Logic Gates!
+- Sideways Logic Gates!
 	- And, Or, Xor, Nand, Nor, and Xnor BUT ON THEIR SIDES!!!!

+- Byte Relay (Not yet Implemented)

 ## Install

-To install the mod, Download the "Cirno's Circuits" folder and place it in the "GameData" folder in your Logic World directory
+To install the mod, Click on the green "<> Code" button and download the zip.
+In the file where this README.md file is contained, there is a folder called "Cirno's Circuits", Copy that  folder and place it in the "GameData" folder in your Logic World directory